Leicester: Comparing

-In the 2011 census, the population of the Leicester unitary authority area was 329,839, an increase of 11.8% compared to the United Kingdom Census 2001 figure of 279,921.
+In the 2021 census, the population of the Leicester unitary authority area was 368,581, an increase of 11.7% compared to the United Kingdom Census 2011 figure of 329,839.
 The wider Leicester Urban Area, showed an estimated population of 509,000.
 The population of the Leicester unitary authority area is marginally higher than that of Nottingham, while Nottingham has a higher urban area population compared to Leicester.
 Eurostat's Larger Urban Zone lists the population of the Leicester LUZ at 886,673 (2017) below that of Nottingham; metropolitan and city region populations tend to be similar.
 According to the 2011 census Leicester had the largest proportion of people aged 19-and-under in the East Midlands at 27 per cent.
 Coventry, to the south west, has a population of 352,900 (2016 est.) compared to Leicester's 348,300 at the same date.
 Nonetheless, Coventry has an area one third greater than Leicester's, approximately equivalent to a combined 'Leicester + Oadby and Wigston' with a respective population of 404,100 (2016 est.).

 The Eurostat regional yearbook 2015 classifies Leicester as one of country's eleven 'Greater Cities', together with Birmingham and Nottingham in the Midlands.
 Leicester is second only to Bristol as the largest unitary authority city in England (List of English districts by population 2015 estimates), and ninth largest counting both unitary authority cities and cities within metropolitan counties.

-In terms of ethnic composition, according to the 2011 census, 50.6% of the population was White (45.1% White British, 0.8% White Irish, 0.1% Gypsy or Irish Traveller, 4.6% Other White), 37.1% Asian (28.3% Indian, 2.4% Pakistani, 1.1% Bangladeshi, 1.3% Chinese, 4.0% Other Asian), 3.5% of mixed race (1.4% White and Black Caribbean, 0.4% White and Black African, 1.0% White and Asian, 0.7% Other Mixed), 6.3% Black (3.8% African, 1.5% Caribbean, 1.0% Other Black), 1.0% Arab and 1.6% of other ethnic heritage.
+In terms of ethnic composition, according to the 2021 census, 40.9% of the population was White (33.2% White British, 0.5% White Irish, 0.1% Gypsy or Irish Traveller, 6.8% Other White), 43.4% Asian (34.3% Indian, 3.4% Pakistani, 1.9% Bangladeshi, 0.7% Chinese, 3.1% Other Asian), 3.8% of mixed race (1.4% White and Black Caribbean, 0.5% White and Black African, 1.0% White and Asian, 0.8% Other Mixed), 7.8% Black (5.8% African, 1.4% Caribbean, 0.8% Other Black), 0.9% Arab and 3.2% of other ethnic heritage.

 As of 2015, Leicester is the second fastest growing city in the country.

 Languages

 A demographic profile of Leicester published by the city council in 2008 noted:

 Certain European languages such as Polish will undoubtedly feature in current statistics, although their prevalence may reduce subsequently as future generations rapidly assimilate or return to places of origin, given cultural and geographic proximity and changes in the geo-political environment.

-Leicester is believed to be the birthplace of the modern standard English language.

 Population change

-As one of the fastest-growing cities in the country, the ONS 2014 basis population projections indicate the city will be home to 400,000 inhabitants by around 2035.
+The ONS 2014 basis population projections indicate the city will be home to 400,000 inhabitants by around 2035.

+Tourism

+The city of Leicester is considered to be one of the birthplaces of popular tourism.
+Visit Leicester, who are based at the King Richard III Visitor Centre, define the city as 'The Place Where Tourism Began.'